hcrlab/push_pull/README.md

 This is the main code repository for the UW Amazon Picking Challenge team.

 ## Packages
+### google_tts
+A text-to-speech node.
+It's useful for debugging purposes to have the robot say stuff aloud as it works.
+In the future, it will need to be replaced with a text-to-speech system that works offline.

 ### joint_states_listener
 A service that gets the most recent joint states message.